-Name: Project Title: Introduction Poor □ Borderline 🗆 Good □ Very Good □ The identified health ch hallenge, individual o r community, is clearly explained and an app propriate title chosen.
-Why was this topic cho sen?
-The context of the problem is explored l.
-Poor - title unclear, we don't understand w hy you chose this topic, problem unclear, co ntext not explored, title confusing Very Good- problem cl early outlined, under rstanding of patient or o community is shown, context is explored fully including FIFE if ap plicable, enthusiasm and interest in the pro blem is shown Literature Search Poor □ Borderline \square Good □ Very Good □ The student performs a thorough and appr ropriate literature searc th.
-The student comm ents on the quality and quantity of the lite erature in general re lating to the topic.
-Poor - minimal or no e explanation of search strategy or inappropri ate strategy; cursory or no appraisal of the literature Very Good - clear and appropriate search strategy, multiple refere ences examined inclu ding original research when availab le, appropriate level of appraisal of literatur re quantity and qualit У T , Narrowing Results Poor 🗆 Borderline □ Good □ Very Good □ of the Literature · • were chosen for review ure and its applicability - • • ertain articles were cho sen for inclusion.
-No mention of applicability to family • ation of why articles are ' ' · on of applicability to fa , Putting it Together Poor 🗆 Borderline 🗆 Good □ Very Good □ & Shared Decision- making The student applies the results of their literature search directly to the patient or community.
+Name: Project Title: Introduction 100.
+The identified health ch allenge, individual o r community, is clearly explained and an app propriate title chosen.
+Why was this topic chos en?
+The context of t he problem is explored l.
+Poor - title unclear, we don't understand w ny you chose this topic, problem unclear, co ntext not explored, title confusing Very Good- problem cle early outlined, under standing of patient or o community is shown, context is explored fully including FIFE if ap plicable, enthusiasm and interest in the pro blem is shown Literature Search Poor □ Borderline □ Good □ Very Good □ The student performs a thorough and appr opriate literature searc h.
+The student comm ents on the quality and quantity of the lite rature in general rel ating to the topic.
+Poor - minimal or no e xplanation of search strategy or inappropri ate strategy; cursory or no appraisal of the literature trategy, multiple refere research when availab le, appropriate level of appraisal of literatur e quantity and qualit У Narrowing Results Poor 🗆 Borderline 🗆 Good □ Very Good □ of the Literature · • were chosen for review · - ure and its applicability - • • ertain articles were cho sen for inclusion.
+No mention of applicability to family Para Calana de la casa la alafanasial 1 ition of why articles are , , on of applicability to fa Putting it Together & Shared Decision- Poor □ Borderline □ Good □ Very Good □ The student applies the results of their literature search directly to the nations or community.
+The student The student applies the results of their literature search directly to the patient or community.
 The student used the literature to create a plan for their patient or community, considering the pros and cons of different courses of action, including the patient's context, values and wishes into the plan.
-Poor - the student failed to consider the needs and characteristics of their patient or community when choosing a course of action.
-Minimal or no discussion of potential benefits and harms of chosen course of • consideration or disc ussion of the patient's \ values or concerns wi in regards to the decision to be made.
+Poor - the student failed to consider the needs and characteristics of their patient or community when discussion of potentia · · - action is evident.
+No consideration or discussion of the patient's values or concerns with regards to the decision to be made.